core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 {{fig-edhoc-opt-2}} shows an example of EDHOC + OSCORE Request transported over UDP.
 In particular, the example assumes that:

-* The used OSCORE Partial IV is 0, consistently with the first request protected with the new OSCORE Security Context.
+* The OSCORE Partial IV in use is 0, consistently with the first request protected with the new OSCORE Security Context.

 * The OSCORE Sender ID of the client is 0x01.